We wuz robbed.

 a direct appeal was made to amateur golfers with a handicap of 6 or less to submit entries for this "good cause," as was a similar appeal to all PGA members.

 In another move intended to encourage entries, the Hale America had two stages of qualifying tournaments, with "local" qualifying events at 69 sites in addition to the 14 "sectional" qualifying events mentioned above.
-No US Open would have two stages of qualifying until 1959.22 The addition of local qualifying prompted yet another novelty: PGA professionals who qualified for the PGA championship were exempt from local qualifying because the dates overlapped.
+No US Open would include local qualifying until 1959.25 The addition of local qualifying prompted yet another novelty: PGA professionals who qualified for the PGA championship were exempt from local qualifying because the dates overlapped.

 Just as the tournament sponsors took unprecedented steps to encourage entries, they implemented others without precedent to encourage attendance and admission charges.
 Those included: